-Move over, Dolly: Monkeys cloned; a step closer to people?
+Scientists successfully clone monkeys; are humans up next?

+In principle, a Chinese scientist said, the feat means humans can be cloned.
+But the goal is to create genetically identical monkeys for medical research, where they would be particularly valuable.

-NEW YORK (AP) — For the first time, researchers have used the cloning method that produced Dolly the sheep to create two healthy monkeys, bringing science an important step closer to being able to do the same with humans.
+NEW YORK (AP) — For the first time, researchers have used the cloning technique that produced Dolly the sheep to create healthy monkeys, bringing science an important step closer to being able to do the same with humans.

 Since Dolly’s birth in 1996, scientists have cloned nearly two dozen kinds of mammals, including dogs, cats, pigs, cows and polo ponies, and have also created human embryos with this method.
 But until now, they have been unable to make babies this way in primates, the category that includes monkeys, apes and people.